-During FY 2016, the City passed a 2-year tax levy which will increase revenue for specific street projects by \$400,000 per year over the next two year.
+During FY 2017, the City received tax revenue for specific street projects approved by voters at \$400,000 per year over a two-year period.
 The City's successful execution of \$800,000 in projects will determine the tone of a future community dialogue about the City's need for increases in property taxes or local option taxes to fund capital needs.